vJourneyman/lakgraph/content/And So It Begins – Kings On Kings Crime On TV Today.md

 ---
-title: "And So It Begins – Kings On Kings Crime On TV Today"
+title: And So It Begins – Kings On Kings Crime On TV Today
 date-created: 2022-10-24
 day-of-week-created: Mon
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # And So It Begins – Kings On Kings Crime On TV Today